 If the faculty member requests further review, all materials including departmental and chair evaluations and recommendations are forwarded to the college tenure committee, which makes a separate recommendation to the dean.
-All committee members should vote yes or no. The dean then makes a decision concerning tenure and informs the faculty member.
+All committee members should vote yes or no through a secret ballot.
+In instances of a non-unanimous vote, the minority opinion must be included in the committee recommendation and the minority must be given the option to write the minority opinion.
+The dean then makes a decision concerning tenure and informs the faculty member.